Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: PROPOSED DUAL-TRANSFORMER HIERARCHICAL FRAMEWORK

+where the ground-truth $\mathbf{h}_{\text{eff},k} \in \mathbb{C}^{N \times 1}$ is the full channel vector from the DeepVerse dataset including up to 5th-order reflected and scattered paths.
+Given the trained parameters, the channel estimate for user $k$ is produced by applying the shared complex-valued projection independently to each antenna token:

-where $\mathcal{L}_{\text{MSE}}$ denotes the MSE loss function used for training the CSI transformer.
-Under the assumption of Gaussian channel statistics, this MSE objective provides an efficient approximation to maximum likelihood estimation \cite{kay1993fundamentals}, enabling the transformer to learn optimal channel representations from limited training data.
+where $L$ is the number of encoder layers and $\mathbf{h}_{k,n}^{(L)} \in \mathbb{R}^{d_{\text{model}}}$ is the $L$-th layer output for antenna element $n$.
+The shared projection preserves the UPA spatial structure and enables antenna-specific phase corrections, which is critical in the near-field regime where each antenna element observes a unique distance and phase.
+The complex-valued shared projection is applied independently to each antenna token, mapping the real-valued transformer output of antenna $n$ to the complex channel coefficient $[\hat{\mathbf{h}}_{\text{eff},k}]_n$.
+Under approximately Gaussian channel statistics, the MSE objective in~\eqref{eq:loss_csi} is an efficient approximation to maximum likelihood estimation~\cite{kay1993fundamentals}, enabling the transformer to learn optimal channel representations from limited training data.

-\subsection{ViT-Based Blockage Prediction}

-We employ a ViT to serve as a predictive module for environmental dynamics, leveraging its ability to capture the temporal motion dependencies that precede blockage events.
+\subsection{VIT-BASED BLOCKAGE PREDICTION}

+The ViT blockage predictor is designed to identify motion patterns in sequential camera frames that precede physical blockage events, providing advance warning before link quality degrades.
+Unlike CNN classifiers that analyze each frame independently and thereby miss the temporal dynamics of approaching objects, or long short-term memory (LSTM) networks that model temporal sequences as flat vectors and thus discard intra-frame spatial structure, the ViT processes frames as sequences of spatial patches.
+This allows the self-attention mechanism to capture both within-frame spatial dependencies and across-frame temporal correlations simultaneously.